arrow-kt/arrow-website/content/docs/learn/migration.md

 ### Zip

 In similar fashion to `traverse`, all `zip` methods have been deprecated in favor of the DSL, and it _should_ be possible to migrate automatically using Kotlin & IntelliJ's `ReplaceWith`.
+The rationale behind deprecating `zip` was that it's behavior is now duplicated by the `bind` method, and since the DSLs are now fully `inline` it makes `zip` redundant.
+Working with `zip` requires dealing with the _arity-n_ problem, which means that the `zip` method is only defined for `9 arguments` in Arrow but can be defined for any `n` number of arguments.
+The DSL, and `bind`, don't suffer from this problem, and it's possible to use `bind` with any number of arguments thus getting rid of this problem.
+See [this question on StackOverflow](https://stackoverflow.com/questions/72782045/arrow-validation-more-then-10-fields/72782420#72782420).

 Let's look at a simple example to illustrate the difference between `zip`, and the _new_ resulting code.
 We'll be using `Either` in this example, but it should be the same for any other data type that has a `zip` method.